lindseysim/templatize/README.md

 ## Templatize vs Mustache ##

-The support for grammatically formatted [lists](#lists) are unique to Templatize.
+The support for grammatically formatted [lists](#lists) and escaping with `!` are unique to Templatize.

-Minor syntactic differences are evaluation of "truthiness" (e.g. Mustache reads `0` as false when evaluating a section), and scope within sections and when calling functions.
+Minor syntactic differences are [evaluation of "truthiness"](#section-value-evaluation) (e.g. Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value), and scope within sections and when calling functions.
 Additionally, there is no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this) and no support for custom delimiters.

 ### Caching ###

-Mustache parses templates before rendering, and maps all recognized markup locations.
+Mustache parses templates before rendering and maps all recognized markup locations.
 This introduces a bit of an overhead when first rendering a template and subsequently, Templatize is faster in that regard.
-However, the preprocessed map is cached and all subsequent renders that use the same template in Mustache are greatly improved in speed.
+However, the preprocessed map is cached in Mustache and all subsequent renders that use the same template are greatly improved in speed.
 If the same template is reused multiple times and speed is of the essence, Mustache may be a better choice.

 ### Missing Bindings ###